zackumar/utsa-cs-bot/documents/commands.md

 ## Admin Commands
 - `/updatecourse [all]`
 	- Update course list and automatically remove/add students in course (If student is already verified)
+	- This command can be used by instructors as well.
 	- Pass in the `all` parameter to update all course channels.
 Otherwise it will only update course the command was ran in.
+This parameter is also only for admins.
 	- **Note**: This command may take awhile
 - `/updatelist [force_verify]`
 	- Update backend list without altering channels